rustls/rustls-ffi/README.md

 The `rustls_server_config_builder_set_hello_callback` and its provided information in `rustls_client_hello` will change.
-The current design is a snapshot of the implementation efforts in [mod_tls](https://github.com/icing/mod_tls) to provide `rustls` base TLS as module for the Apache webserver.
+The current design is a snapshot of the implementation efforts in [mod_tls](https://github.com/icing/mod_tls) to provide `rustls`-based TLS as module for the Apache webserver.

 For a webserver hosting multiple domains on the same endpoint, it is highly desirable to have individual TLS settings, depending on the domain the client wants to talk to.